SESYNC-ci/ci-spring2016/Lessons/basicR.md

     ##  $ : num 3
     ##  $ : num 4

-Lists are used to build up many of the more complicated data structures in R
+Lists are used to build up many of the more complicated data structures in R. Under the hood, data frames are actually lists of vectors.

 Basic Manipulation of Data frames
 =================================

 R has powerful subsetting capabilities that can be accessed very concisely using square brackets.
-The square brackets work as follows: anything before the comma refers to the rows that will be selected, anything after the comma refers to the number of columns that should be returned.
+Just like vectors, data frames can be subset and manipulated with square brackets The square brackets work as follows: anything before the comma refers to the rows that will be selected, anything after the comma refers to the number of columns that should be returned.

 Subsetting with brackets
 ------------------------

-Some ways to subset vectors with bracket notation \[\]
+Some ways to subset vectors with bracket notation `[]`.

 1.  **positive integers**: return elements at the specified positions
 2.  **Negative integers**: omit elements at the specified positions
 3.  **Logical vectors**: select elements where the corresponding logical value is TRUE
 4.  **Nothing**: returns the original vector (more useful for dataframes)

--   what happens combining positive and negative integers? (error)
+-   What happens combining positive and negative integers?
--   what happens when logical vector is shorter than the vector being subset? (recycled)
--   A missing value in the index always yields a missing value in the output

 > Exercise: Fix each of the following common data frame subsetting errors: